ezhilvendhan/vendhan_io/posts/image-classifier-1p.md

 Next step is to generalize the images for better network performance.
 For the training dataset, we will randomly scale, crop and flip ths images using below.
-Finally, we will conmert the image into a tensor and normalize with a set of mean and standard deviations.
+Finally, we will convert the image into a tensor and normalize with a set of mean and standard deviations.
 Doing so will shift each color channel to be centered at 0 and within limits -1 to 1.